ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 ### Image variations

-Displaying image variations is not currently supported out of the box.
+Displaying image variations is not readily supported yet.

-You can work around this limitation by creating your own template (based on [recommendations.html.twig](https://github.com/ezsystems/ezrecommendation-client/blob/master/src/bundle/Resources/views/recommendations.html.twig)).
+You can work around this limitation by creating a template (based on [recommendations.html.twig](https://github.com/ezsystems/ezrecommendation-client/blob/master/src/bundle/Resources/views/recommendations.html.twig)).

-If you want to access a specific image variation through API, add the `image` parameter to the request URL with the name of the variation as its value.
+To access a specific image variation through API, add the `image` parameter to the request URL with the name of the variation as its value.
 For example, to retrieve the `rss` variation of the image, use:

 `/api/ezp/v2/ez_recommendation/v1/contenttypes/16?lang=eng-GB&fields=title,description,image,intro,name&page=1&page_size=20&image=rss`